8 Best Math Apps for Kindergarten Students Compared

 3. Khan Academy Kids

-Khan Academy Kids stands out with its colorful and user-friendly design, keeping children engaged on multiple levels.
-According to research published in Springer, interactive math apps can make math more approachable and fun, leading to better skill development [4].
+Khan Academy Kids stands out with its colorful and user-friendly design.
+It keeps children engaged on multiple levels.

 Learning Components